 At Chapelwood Elementary in Indianapolis, Amanda Moore has turned to “gamification” to motivate her fourth-grade students.

-Students use the ClassCraft platform to build avatars, or virtual selves, and then earn points for completing lessons, helping classmates, or displaying other positive traits.
-“Whatever behaviour I want to see improve in class, I can reward points for that in the game,” Moore said.
+Students use the Classcraft platform to build avatars, or virtual selves, and then earn points for completing lessons, helping classmates, or displaying other positive traits.
+“Whatever behaviour I want to see improve in class, I can reward points for that in the game,” Moore says.
 “Then they use the points to level-up their character, which means they get more armour and they look cooler.”

 What is Gamification?

 Gamification asks teachers to incorporate an element of play into their repertoire, usually the kind of digitally-driven play that students experience in the world of video gaming.

 “At their core, games are giant learning engines,” says Endless CEO and founder Matt Dalio.
 “Games are a series of challenges that we scaffold our way up, to beat the big boss, to level up our characters and capabilities, to win, without realizing that we’re actually just learning.”

 Gamification usually includes an element of competition—whether that is team versus team, or individuals working to beat their own personal best.
 “Most humans, especially young ones, love to compete,” says Tim Elmore, president of the non-profit Growing Leaders.
 “We want to try our hand at a game to see how we compare to a peer.
 Gaming allows kids to do this.
 Whether it’s a computer, or tablet screen, or a live game face to face, this raises the engagement in a subject.
 Regardless of the topic, kids want to win.”